Why Choose Treatment at WVU Medicine Camden Clark

-At the Camden Clark Regional Cancer Center, we do everything possible to help patients continue a normal daily routine of work and recreation.
-As much as possible, scheduling and treatment plans are designed on an outpatient basis to allow patients to receive treatment with limited disruption of their normal lifestyle.
+Our staff does everything possible to help patients continue a normal daily routine of work and recreation.
+Scheduling and treatment plans are designed on an outpatient basis to allow patients to receive treatment with limited disruption of their normal lifestyle.
 Our cancer program, accredited by the American College of Surgeons Commission on Cancer, reflects our commitment to provide the finest in cancer care, right here at home.

-Ambulatory Infusion Center
+Infusion Center & Inpatient Unit

 The Ambulatory Infusion Center delivers outpatient infusion and transfusion services in a comfortable setting.
 Specially trained nurses provide patient care procedures involving medication injections, intravenous medications and infusions, blood transfusions, therapeutic phlebotomies, and PICC insertions.
 Services are available seven days a week and offer convenient appointment hours.

 This includes the diagnosis, treatment, and prevention of blood diseases (hematology) and cancer (oncology) and research into them.
 Services include: Biotherapy, Immunotherapy, Chemotherapy, Hematology, Clinical trials, and Genetic testing.